Soc - Bachelor of Science (BSc) in Business Administration and Sociology

 Commencement and transition regulations

 § 42.
-Students who began their studies under the 2021 Programme Regulations or according to the transition regulations in those regulations were transferred to the 2021 regulations are transferred to the 2022 Programme see however sec.
+Students who began their studies under the 2022 Programme Regulations or according to the transition regulations in those regulations were transferred to the 2022 regulations are transferred to the 2022 Programme see however sec.
 (2) to (4).

 Competency profile for BSc in Business Administration and Sociology (BSc Soc)